BetonQuest/DiscordBot/README.md

 - Support Forums
   - A "Unsolved" Tag is automatically added
   - Can be solved by either using `/solve` or adding a "Solved" Tag manually
-  - Automatically closes solved Posts after an hour
+  - Automatically closes solved Posts.
+The Timeout is configurable.

 # Configuration
 - The emoji added to join messages.